myarotskaya/architecture-center/docs/data/technology-choices/pipeline-orchestration-data-movement.md

 ---
-title:
+title: Choosing a data pipeline orchestration technology
 description:
 author: zoinerTejada
 ms:date: 01/17/2018
 ---

-# Technology choices: Data pipeline orchestration
+# Choosing a data pipeline orchestration technology

 ## What are your options for data pipeline orchestration, control flow, and data movement?